 Team Rocket’s part was basically pointless from start to finish, but since they didn’t affect anything and barely had any screentime I can’t complain too much.
 Speaking of which, outside of hitting on girls, Brock was also totally non-existent here again.

-I may rag on Jirachi being a pretty lame legendary (mostly because practically every Psychic type can teleport things, and him being a non-wish-granting wish-granting Pokemon is just really disappointing.
-The fact that he can channel energy from the Millennium Comet is really the only thing he has going for him.) but I will admit, he can be pretty damn cool when the situation calls for it.
+I may rag on Jirachi being a pretty lame Legendary (mostly because practically every Psychic type can teleport things, and him being a non-wish-granting wish-granting Pokemon is just really disappointing.
+The fact that he can channel energy from the Millennium Comet is really the only thing he has going for him, and that’s a power he can only utilize once every 1000 years.
+Oh yeah, speaking of which, he’s completely useless for 1000 years, so that’s not really a positive.) but I will admit, he can be pretty damn cool when the situation calls for it.
 That finale was simply fantastic.

 Story-wise, you can easily compare this with Movie 04.
 That movie tried to combine action with soft and genuine moments of friendship, growth and reflection, but it pretty much failed.
 The conflict with Sam being ‘stuck’ in the present was a non-plot point as Celebi could’ve sent him back whenever he wanted.
 The conflict of Jirachi’s impending 1000 year hibernation was very real and completely unavoidable.